 Elk (Cervus canadensis) behavior is one of the most fascinating topics in wildlife research.
-These majestic animals are a keystone species, and their behaviors can have a major impact on their environment.
+These majestic animals are keystone species, and their behaviors can have a major impact on their environment.
 This article explores elk behavior in different contexts to gain insight into how they interact with each other and the world around them.

 Elk are found across North America, including parts of Canada and Mexico.
-They inhabit many habitats such as grasslands, forests, mountains, deserts, wetlands, prairies and tundra.
+They inhabit many habitats such as grasslands, forests, mountains, deserts, wetlands, prairies, and tundra.

 Understanding elk behavior helps us better understand how these habitats support large ungulates like elk and how it impacts other wildlife that rely on similar environments for survival.

-The study of elk behavior includes investigating their social structure, communication patterns, habitat selection preferences and reproductive strategies.
+The study of elk behavior includes investigating their social structure, communication patterns, habitat selection preferences, and reproductive strategies.

 By understanding elk behavior we can develop more effective conservation plans to ensure healthy populations remain viable in the future.
-The aim of this article is to provide an overview of current research regarding elk behavior so readers may gain a deeper understanding about these amazing creatures.
+The aim of this article is to provide an overview of current research regarding elk behavior so readers may gain a deeper understanding of these amazing creatures.

 Characteristics Of Elk